LeoTuet/nuxt-vuetify/README.md

-# Nuxt Vuetify Module
+# Vuetify 3 - Nuxt 3 Module

-A very simple plugin to make Vuetify work with Nuxt
+A very simple plugin to make Vuetify 3 work with Nuxt 3

 ## How to use